-Everyone’s heard of Amsterdam, knows about its red light district and infamous coffee shops.
+Everyone’s heard of Amsterdam and knows about its scandalous red-light district and infamous coffee shops.
 But the Netherlands is so much more than just Amsterdam!
-The Netherlands is home to some of the most underrated beaches in Europe, the world-class tulip fields, and a number of charming Dutch villages just waiting to be explored.
+The Netherlands is home to some of the most underrated beaches in Europe, world-class tulip fields, and a number of charming Dutch villages just waiting to be explored.
 The next time you’re planning a trip to the Netherlands, keep this guide handy, as a tool to explore the other cities, towns, and villages that will give you a side of Dutch culture that is simply unattainable in its bustling capital city.

 Amsterdam Schipol is far and wide the country’s largest and busiest international airport.
 It’s well-connected, and if you have to fly into the country, it’s likely the cheapest option.